djcooke/compendium/_potd_111_enemies/gigantoad.md

   resolution: false
 abilities:
   - name: Sticky Tongue
+    potency: 50
-    description: 'draw-in that also stuns if you are looking AWAY; be sure to face towards the toad so you can escape Labored Leap'
+    description: 'instant; draws the target in, and inflicts stun (6s) if looking AWAY from the toad - be sure to face toward the toad so you can escape Labored Leap'
   - name: Labored Leap
+    potency: 500
     description: 'telegraphed pointblank AoE; used immediately after Sticky Tongue'
 ---